visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

    A 4-color **Discrete** color table coloring combined with a conditional expression

-As can be seen in the side-by-side comparison in :numref:`Figure %s <fig-MakingItPretty-comparing-banded-coloring>`, there is a noticeable difference between the results produced by the two approaches demonstrated here to create a banded coloring.
+As can be seen in the side-by-side comparison below, there is a noticeable difference between the results produced by the two approaches demonstrated here to create a banded coloring.

 .. list-table::

-    .. _fig-MakingItPretty-comparing-banded-coloring:

     * - .. figure:: images/MakingItPretty-continuous-banded-coloring.png
            :width: 300